O3 Mining Announces Director Resignation

 TSXV:OIII | OTCQX:OIIIF - O3 Mining

 TORONTO, Feb.
-15, 2024 /CNW/ - O3 Mining Inc. (TSXV: OIII) (OTCQX: OIIIF) ("O3 Mining" or the "Corporation") today announced the resignation of Murray John as a Director of O3 Mining to pursue other endeavours.
-Mr. John has been the Lead Director of O3 Mining since its formation in 2019.
-In his resignation, Mr. John expressed his great pleasure of serving as a Director of O3 Mining and wished O3 Mining and its management team every success in the future.
+21, 2024 /CNW/ - O3 Mining Inc. (TSXV: OIII) (OTCQX: OIIIF) ("O3 Mining" or the "Corporation") today announced the resignation of Mélissa Desrochers as a Director of O3 Mining to pursue other endeavours.
+Ms. Desrochers has been a Director of O3 Mining since April 8, 2021.
+In her resignation, Ms. Desrochers expressed her privilege of working with dedicated and talented people, and particularly her pride in the Sustainability Committee and Management Team on developing leading ESG practices adapted to the context of the company and its stakeholders.

-During his time with the Corporation, Mr. John has served as the Lead Director of the Board, as Chair of the Governance Committee, as a member of the Audit Committee and as a member of the Sustainable Development Committee.
+During her time with the Corporation, Ms. Desrochers served as the Chair of the Sustainable Development Committee.

-"On behalf of the members of the Board, the management team and the staff of O3 Mining, I would like to thank Murray for his valued contributions and commitment to the success of O3 Mining," said José Vizquerra, President, CEO and a Director of O3 Mining.
-"We wish Murray all the best in his future endeavours."
+"On behalf of the members of the Board, the management team and the staff of O3 Mining, I would like to thank Mélissa for her valued contributions and commitment to the success of O3 Mining," said José Vizquerra, President, CEO and a Director of O3 Mining.
+"We wish Mélissa all the best in her future endeavours."

-Upon the resignation of Mr. John, Amy Satov has been appointed as Lead Director of the Board.

 O3 Mining Inc. is a gold explorer and mine developer on the road to produce from its highly prospective gold camps in Québec, Canada.
 O3 Mining benefits from the support and expertise of a team of industry leaders as it grows towards becoming a gold producer with several multi-million-ounce deposits in Québec.